 However, the thing I love the most is the fashion.
 The wives of the Indian professors, the female Indian professors, their daughters and the female Indian students are real down-to-the-bone fashionistas when it comes to Indian clothes.
 I have never seen one of them wearing the same sari or other Indian outfit twice!

-What I wore at Diwali
+What I Wore at Diwali in Fairbanks Alaska

 I wore the dress-over-pants outfit with hand-painted embellishment with a pair of brand new dancing shoes.
 I added the red spot on my face with nail polish so it would stay on for the night.

 There were various groups performing Indian dances, playing Indian music or singing traditional or modern Indian songs.

 Get a subscription to High Latitude Style so you are among the VIPs who get to know the first when a new post goes up.

 Photos: N. Mölders, G. Kramm

-© 2013-2018 Nicole Mölders | All rights reserved
+© 2013-2022 Nicole Mölders | All rights reserved